kinotus/website-citygml/software/index.md

 # Software

 We offer here a *curated* list of sofware that we believe are useful to practioners and researchers dealing with CityGML.
-Most of the software are recent and well-maintained; if you believe your software should be there please advertise it on the google-group.
+Most of the software are recent and well-maintained; if you believe your software should be there please [let us know](/contribute/).

 Free and open-source software are marked by <img height="15" src="/img/foss.svg">